leehambley/lee.hambley.name/source/blog/2012/06/19/the-best-description-of-a-ruby-fiber.html.markdown

 4. Return from the Fiber block with the value of `y`, on the first run this sends `1` (`y`) as the return value of `fib.resume`, so we effectively `puts 1` on line #8.
-5. Calculate the next values, this is standard [Fobonacci stuff].
+5. Calculate the next values, this is standard [Fibonacci stuff].
 6. (Nothing)
 7. (Nothing)
 8. Call the fiber 2,000 times, the fiber remembers the values of `x` and `y`